Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the LUX-ZEPLIN (LZ) Experiment

 The components of the likelihood describing particle interactions --- detector neutrons, $^{8}$B CE$\nu$NS, and the dark matter signal --- are constructed with the xenon response model described above and an event simulation framework~\cite{akerib2021simulations}.
 We account for the systematic uncertainty on the light and charge yields, the quanta fluctuations, and the detector efficiency in the likelihood.
 This is incorporated through a single Gaussian constraint with nuisance parameter $\sigma_\text{eff}$ controlling the combined rate uncertainty, the scale of which depends on the individual recoil spectra.
 The change in rate due to a +1 ($-$1) standard deviation shift in $\sigma_\text{eff}$ varies as a function of DM mass, from $+$81\% ($-$60\%) at 3~GeV/$c^{2}$ to $+$21\% ($-$20\%) at 9~GeV/$c^{2}$.

-We constrain the detector neutron rate \textit{in situ} by including an additional dataset in the likelihood which requires events to passes all data selection criteria except the delayed coincidence veto.
-One event survives the selection.
+We constrain the detector neutron rate \textit{in situ} by including an additional dataset in the likelihood which requires events to pass all data selection criteria but fail the delayed coincidence veto.
+There is one event in this dataset.
 The best-fit number of neutron events in this sideband dataset is $0.3\substack{+1.7 \\ -0.3}$, which is consistent with predictions from simulations.
 The neutron veto efficiency, incorporated as a Gaussian constraint, relates this sideband dataset to the main science dataset, while the other background components are related via the false veto probability from random coincidences (3\%).

 The expected number of events in the main science dataset from $^{8}$B CE$\nu$NS interactions, accidental coincidences, and detector neutrons is shown in Table~\ref{tab:fitResults}.
 The uncertainties are incorporated in the likelihood as constraints on their respective rates.
 The accidental rate is Gaussian-constrained.
 The $^{8}$B CE$\nu$NS rate has an additional 4\% flux uncertainty imposed as a Gaussian constraint~\cite{baxter2021recommended}.